Fred1031/Fred1031.github.io/index.md

 ## Education Background

 Sep.
 2019 ~ Now: B.S. in School of Information, Renmin University of China.

 Jan.
-2022 ~ Apr.: Exchanged to Faculty of Science, University of British Columbia.
+2022 ~ Apr.
+2022: Exchanged to Faculty of Science, University of British Columbia.

 ## Publication